RM2PT/CaseStudies/LibraryMS/Document/RequirementDocument.md

 					res.IsReserveClosed = false
 				)
 			)
-/* postcondition:
+		/*
+		 * Generated by RM2Doc - Postcondition
-loan represented the object of class Loan
+		 * loan represented the object of class Loan
-The object loan was created
+		 * The object loan was created
-The object loan was linked to the object user by LoanedUser The object loan was linked to the object copy by LoanedCopy The attribute IsReturned of the object loan became false The attribute LoanDate of the object loan became Today The attribute LoanedNumber of the object user became the previous value of the attribute LoanedNumber of the object user plus 1
+		 * The object loan was linked to the object user by LoanedUser
+		 * The object loan was linked to the object copy by LoanedCopy
+		 * The attribute IsReturned of the object loan became false
+		 * The attribute LoanDate of the object loan became Today
+		 * The attribute LoanedNumber of the object user became the previous value of the attribute LoanedNumber of the object user plus 1
-The object user was linked to the object loan by LoanedBook The object copy was linked to the object loan by LoanedRecord If the type of parameter user was equal to Student, take the following as postcondition(s):
+		 * The object user was linked to the object loan by LoanedBook
+		 * The object copy was linked to the object loan by LoanedRecord
+		 * If the type of parameter user was equal to Student, take the following as postcondition(s):
-    The attribute DueDate of the object loan became the day 30 days after Today Otherwise, take the following as postcondition(s):
+		 *     The attribute DueDate of the object loan became the day 30 days after Today
+		 * Otherwise, take the following as postcondition(s):
-    The attribute DueDate of the object loan became the day 60 days after Today If the previous value of the attribute Status of the object copy was equal to ONHOLDSHELF, take the following as postcondition(s):
+		 *     The attribute DueDate of the object loan became the day 60 days after Today
+		 * If the previous value of the attribute Status of the object copy was equal to ONHOLDSHELF, take the following as postcondition(s):
-    The attribute IsReserved of the object copy became false The attribute IsReserveClosed of the object res became true The attribute Status of the object copy became LOANED The attribute OverDue3Days of the object loan became false The attribute OverDue10Days of the object loan became false The attribute OverDue17Days of the object loan became false The attribute OverDue31Days of the object loan became false The object loan was put into the instance set of class Loan The return value was true
+		 *     The attribute IsReserved of the object copy became false
+		 *     The attribute IsReserveClosed of the object res became true
+		 * The attribute Status of the object copy became LOANED
+		 * The attribute OverDue3Days of the object loan became false
+		 * The attribute OverDue10Days of the object loan became false
+		 * The attribute OverDue17Days of the object loan became false
+		 * The attribute OverDue31Days of the object loan became false
+		 * The object loan was put into the instance set of class Loan
+		 * The return value was true
 		 */
 		postcondition:
 			let loan:Loan in
 			loan.oclIsNew() and